astropy/astropy/docs/coordinates/velocities.rst

 Another use case similar to the above comes up when you have an existing frame object (or |skycoord|) and want an object with the same position but with velocities added.
-The most conceptually straightforward way to do this is to use the differential objects along with `~astropy.coordinates.BaseCoordinateFrame.realize_frame`.
-The following snippet accomplishes a straightforward case where the desired velocities are known in the Cartesian representation::
+The most conceptually direct way to do this is to use the differential objects along with `~astropy.coordinates.BaseCoordinateFrame.realize_frame`.
+The following snippet accomplishes a well-defined case where the desired velocities are known in the Cartesian representation::

     >>> icrs = ICRS(1*u.deg, 2*u.deg, distance=3*u.kpc)